BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

 362150 5808400
 ' > Haus27_29_coordinates_UTM33N_WGS84.gmt
 ```
-This may look cryptic and cumbersome to you, but this method is highly flexible and can be automatized.
+This may look cryptic and cumbersome to you, but this method is highly flexible.
 The PROJCS string for example can be generated from `gdalsrsinfo epsg:32633`.

 Next, this gmt file can be converted  to a shapefile using `ogr2ogr`:
 ```